andrzejlisek/BackupToMail/readme.md

 If you run application without parameters or with unsupported action parameter, the application will print short description of command line syntax\.
 The action parameter is the first parameter and there is not case\-sensitive\.

+## Other purposes

+BackupToMail has featured, which is not strictly related with e\-mail accounts and messages, but can be usable in some cases, especially for testing and protecting data integrity:

+1. **Digest file** \- Create digest file based on any data file using MD5 hash function\.
+The digest file size is very low compared to data file, and depends on segment size and data file size\.
+You can check if data file is not changed by checking against early created digest file\.
+2. **Reed\-Solomon code** \- Create RSC file from any data file\.
+Using RSC file, you can recover original data file if there is slightly changed\.
+Only substitution changes can be recovered, for example, small blank areas due to storage medium damages\.
+You can define RSC file size and layout\.
+Restoring data abilities \(how many damages and how much damage size\) depends on RS file size and layout\.
+The restoring abilities are greater, when you use map file representing damaged areas\.
+3. **Dummy file** \- Create file based on one of internal generators\.
+Such file can be used to test purposes, also when you have to create identical large files on several computers\.

 # Configuration

 BackupToMail uses the **Config\.txt** file to get configuration\.
 This file is a textual file, which contains the **parameter=value** lines, which defines general settings and account configuration\.
 The lines, which are not contains the **=** sign are ignored\.